 VPview displays the model file header information and control file settings.
-Cells in the Host unit are 25m cubes.

-If the saved model parameter and control settings are all acceptable, launch VPem3D using the "Run VPxx from file" option under the Run menu.
+If the saved model parameter and control settings are all acceptable, launch VPem3D using the "Run VPxx from file" option under the Run menu:

 If some of the settings have been edited, but not saved, launch VPem3D using the "Run VPxx from screen" option.
 A new control file is created in that case, with the date and time appended to the original control file name.
 Here the Uncertainty has been changed, so VPem3D is run "from screen".